-Metra sells full and reduced fare, one-way tickets, 10-ride tickets, monthly tickets, weekend tickets, and special event tickets.
-Metra tickets are sold through various distribution channels, including train stations, on-train personnel, ticket-by-internet, ticket-by-mail, Ventra mobile application, vending machines and group sales.
+Metra sells full and reduced fare, one-way, 10-ride, monthly, weekend, and special event tickets.
+Metra tickets are sold through various distribution channels, including train stations, on-train personnel, ticket-by-mail, Ventra mobile application, vending machines and group sales.
 Passenger revenues are recognized in the following manner.
 Passenger revenues for one-way tickets are recorded when the tickets are sold.
 Passenger revenues for tickets sold by on-train personnel are recorded when the tickets are sold.
 Passenger revenues for monthly tickets are recorded in the month the ticket is valid for.
 Passenger revenues for monthly tickets sold prior to the month of validity are recorded as unearned revenues.
 Passenger revenues for weekend tickets are recorded in the month the tickets are sold.
 Passenger revenues for tickets sold through Ventra mobile application are recognized when activated by customers.
 10-ride tickets sold through the Ventra mobile application are monitored for sold to use status; this methodology is applied to record unearned revenue for 10-ride tickets sold through other channels.